pkrosoff/National_Parks_Project/README.md

 <li>Visit your MongoDB Compass application on your local machine to ensure the database and collections have been populated</li>
 </ol>
 <br><br>

-Terras advice:
-for each national park in excel file make blank dictionalry with some keys as defined in the loop loop througha dn assign data to that "post" add number of visitors per year (if list, loop through) create a dictionary as you go, two different collections for example, park collection and date collection